cozytony/defi-risk-book/src/self-custody-layer.md

 ## Summary and next steps

 Choosing self-custody is empowering but comes with great responsibility.
-You will need to protect your funds from threats like losing or compromising access to your wallets by carefully managing your seed phrase back-ups and exercising extreme caution when using your wallet.
+You will need to protect your funds from threats like losing or compromising access to your wallets by carefully managing your seed phrase backups and exercising extreme caution when using your wallet.
 Luckily, there are best practices you can take advantage of to reduce your risk.
 And better and better countermeasures are being released every year.

 Keep tabs on this post for the latest developments on how to self-custody safely.